Diiegomr6/Chatbot-for-mobile-phones-questions-and-recommendations/README.md

 ## Technologies Used

 - **Python**: Core programming language used to build all modules.
-- **OpenAI GPT models**: Used for natural language understanding, intent classification, and answer generation.
+- **OpenAI GPT and embedding models**: Used for natural language understanding, intent classification, and answer generation.
 - **Supabase**: Acts as the backend database for storing user data, content, and embeddings.
 Also used for vector similarity search.
 - **Streamlit**: Provides a lightweight web interface for user interaction with the chatbot.